sonic-net/DASH/documentation/general/design/dash-holistic-view.md

 In summary:

-- The DASH container translates SDN configuration modeled in gNMI into **SONiC DB** objects.
+- The DASH container translates SDN configuration modeled in gNMI into **DASH_APP_DB** objects.
 The gNMI schema is closely related to the DASH DB schema so in effect, the gNMI server is a thin RPC shim layer to the DB.
-- The **SONiC orchagent** inside the Switch State Service (SWSS) Container will be enhanced to transform and translate these objects into **SAI_DB objects**, including the new **DASH-specific SAI objects**.
+- The **SONiC orchagent** inside the Switch State Service (SWSS) Container will be enhanced to transform and translate these objects into **ASIC_DB objects**, including the new **DASH-specific SAI objects**.
 - An **enhanced syncd** will then configure the dataplane using the **technology supplier-specific SAI library**.